BanSolo03/BanSolo03/README.md

 ## Hi there 👋
+## Want to know some more about me? 🙂

 <!--
 **BanSolo03/BanSolo03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.